 Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may increase your risk of infection, fatigue, and bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Swelling of your legs, ankles, and feet

 - Decreased appetite (decreased hunger)

 - Constipation (not able to move bowels)

 - Loose bowel movements (diarrhea) that may last for a few days